SledgeH/SledgeH/README.md

 - 👋 Hi, I’m @SledgeH
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning front end web development, cyber security, coding and more.
+- 🌱 I’m currently delving into coding.
 - 💞️ I’m looking to collaborate on anything that will help me better understand coding.
-- 📫 How to reach me Eric.W.Richar@gmail.com
+- 📫 How to reach me: Eric.W.Richar@gmail.com

 <!---
 SledgeH/SledgeH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.